jennymclaughlin/CloudNativeWorkshop/Session-01/Lab-01/README.md

 > git clone https://github.com/jennymclaughlin/dotnetcoreCFdemo

 ```

-## Push The .NET App (skip this section and the pushing .NET Core section if you are a Java/Spring shop)
+## Push The .NET App (skip this section and the next section if you are a Java/Spring shop)
 1. Unzip pcf-asp.net-mvc-attendees.zip, open command prompt and navigate to the app directory.
 ```
 > cd ~\pcf-asp.net-mvc-attendees\pcf-asp.net-mvc-attendees\PivotalWorkshop